All Products

 Partition and format the data disk on a Linux server

-For more information, see Connect to a Linux server.
+a.
+Connect to your Linux server.

 sudo su root